YounessBird/pglit/README.md

 An implementation of PostgreSQL's createdb, dropdb and other tools.

-This crate uses [`tokio-postgres`](https://crates.io/crates/tokio-postgres) to implement postgresql's tools such as createdb,dropdb and also supports the use of [`deadpool-postgres`](https://crates.io/crates/deadpool-postgres) create for using those tool with connection pooling.
+This crate uses [`tokio-postgres`](https://crates.io/crates/tokio-postgres) to implement postgresql's tools such as createdb, dropdb and also supports the use of [`deadpool-postgres`](https://crates.io/crates/deadpool-postgres) create for using those tool with connection pooling.

 ## Example: create database using `tokio_postgres::Config` object